Posted on

 adding shortcode using classic editor

-Inserting shortcodes using widget
+Inserting shortcodes using the widget

 adding shortcode using widget